nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 There is no need to save manually.

 ### 2.14.
+Changing save location : `save`

+Changes the file directory of the save location to a file directory specified by the user.<br>
+Format: `save`

+> File directory specified must be exisiting file directory in disk
+> File directory specified cannot be same as current save location file directory

+Example:

+* `save default`
+   Changes save location to the default file directory
+* `save /Users/main/Desktop/data`
+   Saves the data file of the task scheduler to /Users/main/Desktop/data/YATS.xml

+### 2.14.
 Undo : `undo`

 Undo the last command that was performed in the task scheduler